- Core Argument

 - [1] Project Management Institute (PMI).
 "Target Operating Model (TOM): The Bridge Between Strategy and Execution."
 PMI Thought Leadership Series, 2024.

 - [2] Kersten, M. Project to Product: How to Survive and Thrive in the Age of Software with the Flow Framework.
 IT Revolution Press, 2018.
-(The seminal text on shifting from project to product funding).

 - [3] Skelton, M., & Pais, M. Team Topologies: Organizing Business and Technology Teams for Fast Flow.
 IT Revolution Press, 2019.
-(Source for "cognitive load" and team interaction modes).

 - [4] Forsgren, N., Humble, J., & Kim, G. Accelerate: The Science of Lean Software and DevOps.
 IT Revolution Press, 2018.
-(Source for DORA metrics and performance measurement).